Transport

 Miles may be redeemed for card value or tickets (2 miles = Re.1).

-To help those who aren’t literate with loyalty programs the card may come with a default setting that the card automatically be credited with the corresponding cashback value for Miles earned (50%) every month end.
+To help those who aren’t literate with loyalty programs, the card may come with a default setting that it may automatically be credited with the corresponding cashback value for Miles earned every month end.

 (Recharges allowed on multiples of 100 only)